-I read many times I could make around $1,000 per month by doing paid online surveys.
+I have read I could make around $1,000 per month by doing paid online surveys.
 This, of course, was a big attraction that made me want to try.
-What I found was you need to spend a great deal of time to earn $1,000.
+What I found was you need to spend a great deal of time completing surveys to earn $1,000.
 By doing surveys I have found that each survey company offers a different ‘points system’ to complete a survey.
 By doing many surveys I have discovered that on average a 15 minute survey might earn me 120 points or $1.20.
 Meaning, I am working for about $4.80 an hour.
 So maybe if I spent 8 hours a day doing surveys I could earn $38.40 per day.
 And if I did this 7 days per week I could earn $268.80 for the week.
 And yes, if I did surveys 8 hours per day for 4 weeks I could potentially earn $1075.20.
 Only you can decide if this amount of time spent to receive this amount is worth your while.
 For some it may be.
 For me, I often do surveys while enjoying my morning coffee and enjoy the extra bit of income it provides.

 When you initially sign up for paid online survey companies you will be asked loads of questions.
 Some are very intrusive.
 But be as honest as you can cause this is how you are assigned surveys.
 They match surveys with your profile.